 - Implementation of reviewer changes.
 Changes made by the reviewer are sent back to the original translation team for their reaction.
 After reconciliation of any issues raised by the translators, the final glossary is updated to reflect the agreed upon changes.

 Steps 3, 4, and 5 are, of course, also carried out for each language involved in the translation process.

-When the parallel list of terms is ready, the list is fed into a multilingual terminology database—a part of most computer-aided translation (CAT) tools—and referenced by the translators to ensure that the approved translations are used consistently throughout the translated documents, websites, or other material.
+When the parallel list of terms is ready, we upload the glossary to the computer-aided translation (CAT) tools used by our translation team.
+The tool uses the termbase to flag source terms and prompt the translators as they work to ensure that the approved translations are used consistently throughout the client’s materials.

-The fact that specialized terms are translated correctly and consistently helps, first and foremost, with communicating to potential customers.
-The wrong terms can cause misunderstanding and confusion leading to lost sales.
+Translating specialized terms correctly and consistently ensures clear communication with potential customers.
+The wrong terms can cause misunderstanding, confusion, and lost sales.
 Even if the potential customers “know what you mean,” the fact that you don’t know the proper term for something in their language is likely to make them less trustful of your product or service.

-Having the proper terms will also help with web searches.
+Having the proper terms will also help with multilingual keyword research for international search engine optimization (SEO).
 If potential customers aren’t searching on the terms you used, they won’t find you.

-The terminology base established can be used for the translation of other company materials, ensuring consistency and accuracy not only in the initial translation project, but across all documents and types of media (websites, videos, presentations).
+The terminology base established can be used for translating other company materials, ensuring consistency and accuracy not only in the initial translation project, but across all documents and types of media (websites, videos, presentations).

 Preparing a multilingual glossary takes a little time at the beginning of a translation project, but it is time well spent.
 And it can ultimately decrease translation time by avoiding going back and forth with questions from the translator or having to fix translations after the fact.